Joao4569/farm_fresh/README.md

 - After installing Django allauth, I manually tested logging in and out of the admin site.
 I found some issues but they are now all resolved and noted in the Bugs found section of this document.

 - After finalising the Django allauth installation I manually went to the accounts login page and tested the authentication by redirecting a successfull login to a "success" url (which does not exist) and confirmed that it is working as expected.

+- After creating the home app and index.html template with its associated view and urls, I manually tested that the template was working correctly.

 **Image Placeholder**